2300431w/Kilonova/Diary.md

 ## 15:34
 With all the data in a single file the model had loss in the regions of e16 and upwards.
 When I turn on BatchNorm = True however the loss dropped significantly. learning rate scheduling also seems to be very effective.
 Currently I am reducing the rate with gamma = 0.1 every 20%*epochs

+#18/01/2022

+## 11:35

+While the AI trains again (loss looking promissing) I am trying to find a way to potentially crop the data.
+Unfortunatley in some bands the data has values of 0 where nan is given by the original curve so I am seeing if I can crop the data and optimise it for the largest amount of data with the smallest cropping possible